St Thomas US Virgin Islands Travel Guide

 Shoulder seasons (late spring/early fall, excluding peak hurricane risk) often present a balance of good weather and fewer crowds, with moderate pricing.
 Many attractions and businesses remain fully operational.

 Hurricane season runs from June 1 to November 30, with the most popular activity typically from August to October.
 Monitor official weather reports and advisories.
-Consider travel insurance that includes hurricane coverage for peace of mind.
+Consider travel insurance that has hurricane coverage for peace of mind.

 Highly recommended for every season to cover unforeseen events, especially during hurricane season.
 Read policies carefully.